Loan Entrance Counseling

 A Federal Direct Loan cannot be processed and disbursed until the Office of Financial Aid and Scholarships receives electronic confirmation of this requirement.

 The U.S. Department of Education's Online Entrance Counseling can be found at the Student Aid website.

 If unable to complete an online entrance counseling, contact the Office of Financial Aid and Scholarships at 909-537-5227 to schedule an in-person entrance counseling session.

 Federal Direct Loan Exit Counseling

-The federal government requires that all departing students who received Federal Direct Loans MUST complete a Direct Loan Exit Counseling.
+The federal government requires that all departing students who received Federal Direct Loans MUST complete the Direct Loan Exit Counseling.
 This requirement is for all students who: